zomux/nlper/_posts/2019-10-27-what-is-discrete-generative-model.md

 $$\mathop{\mathrm{argmax}}\limits_\theta \log p(x=x_d;\theta) $$

 Wait, there is a problem, the model now only has the output $x$, but no input is provided.
-So are we going to create something to map nothing to $x$ ?
+For example, it $x$ is an image, then we are basically predicting all the pixels in the image.
+So are we going to create a model that maps nothing to $x$ ?
+U

 ![variables](https://i.imgur.com/A8nKrSp.png)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzg0NDYzMCwtNTI1NjM2MzE3LC0xMD
+eyJoaXN0b3J5IjpbMTE5MzY0MDgyOCwtNTI1NjM2MzE3LC0xMD
 I4MDk5MDg2XX0=
 -->